-South Essex Homes manages a range of Sheltered Housing schemes on behalf of Southend-on-Sea Borough Council.
+South Essex Homes manages a range of Sheltered Housing schemes on behalf of Southend-on-Sea City Council.

 ‘Part 2’ Sheltered Schemes

 The eligibility for these units is that the occupant must be aged over 60 or, if they are under 60, they must be in receipt of some form of disability allowance.
-There are 988 units of ‘Part 2’ housing based at 20 sites across the borough.
+There are 988 units of ‘Part 2’ housing based at 20 sites across the City.
 These units have access to the following:

 - a personal alarm system linked to Careline